alkissack/Dump1090-OpenLayers-html/SECURITY.md

 ## Reporting a Vulnerability

-Please raise an issue for any concerns you have about vunderabilities in this project
+Please raise an issue for any concerns you have about vunerabilities in this project